 Fully supported trail run from Truckee to Donner Summit crossing the Sierra Crest!

-Topping out at an elevation of 7,056 Donner Summit saw record snowfall this past winter, blizzard conditions and mud slides.
+Topping out at an elevation of 7,056 Donner Summit experiences heavy snow, blizzard conditions and mud slides in the winter although it can snow any month of the year.
 This part of the Sierra Nevada is named after the infamous Donner Party, early pioneers forced to camp at Donner Lake for the winter because the pass was buried in snow.

 Now is your chance to explore this historically treacherous part of the Sierra Nevada Mountains of California on a fully supported trail run with majestic views of wildflowers, mountain meadows, pristine alpine lakes, and stunning vistas!